baptisteaden/WishlistMobile/README.md

 Future todos:

 - [x] Real data in db + empty it on github
+- [x] AsyncStorage to stay connected + temp logout button
 - [ ] Fix REST urls (or just move on to GraphQL?)
 - [ ] Move from REST to GraphQL + get started with Apollo client!
-- [ ] AsyncStorage to stay connected
 - [ ] Integrate typescript?
 - [ ] Secure API (authentication, token, ...)
 - [ ] Notifications on `Home`